awsdocs/aws-freertos-docs/doc_source/userguide/core-http-bmt-demo.md

 + A request task creates HTTP library request objects to send to the server and places them into the request queue\.
 Each request object specifies a byte range of the S3 file that the application has configured for download\.
 + A response task waits for responses to appear in the response queue\.
 It logs every response it receives\.

 This basic multithreaded demo is configured to use a TLS connection with server authentication only, this is required by the Amazon S3 HTTP server\.
-Application layer authentication is done using the [Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) paramters in the [presigned URL query](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html)\.
+Application layer authentication is done using the [Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) parameters in the [presigned URL query](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html)\.

 ## Source code organization<a name="core-http-bmt-demo-source"></a>

-The demo project is named `http_demo_s3_download_multithreaded.c` and can be found in the `freertos/demos/coreHTTP/` directory and the [ GitHub](https://github.com/aws/amazon-freertos/blob/202012.00/demos/coreHTTP/http_demo_s3_download_multithreaded.c) website\.
+The demo project is named `http_demo_s3_download_multithreaded.c` and can be found in the `freertos/demos/coreHTTP/` directory and the [ GitHub](https://github.com/aws/amazon-freertos/blob/main/demos/coreHTTP/http_demo_s3_download_multithreaded.c) website\.

 ## Building the demo project<a name="core-http-bmt-demo-building"></a>